Christian Fellowship is one of the ways we abide with Christ. Today we look at 11 ways Christians fellowship together to our mutual benefit.

 Your first thought may be listening to a sermon, but your pastor isn’t the only teacher in your life.
 There are small group leaders, Sunday School teachers, or there may be a community Bible study out there somewhere.

-When you find teaching opportunities that allow for discussion and feedback, there is an opportunity to gain perspective from others, or deepen your own understanding through dialogue.
+When you find opportunities to learn more about God that allow for discussion and feedback, there is an opportunity to gain perspective from others, or deepen your own understanding through dialogue.
 Even when it comes to sermons, your pastor may have a follow-up group discussion time.
+This interaction in the pursuit of Godly instruction is one of the vital ways Christians fellowship together.

 Prayer